PatrickCallaghan/datastax-analytics-example/README.md

 ========================================================
 This demo creates the sstable files and loads them through jmx to a cassandra cluster.
 It then runs a analytics function over the data from that table.
 The main reason to do this is to show an alternative to hive which can be used in the short term.

-This demo finds the top ten transaction by amount.
+This demo finds the top ten transaction by amount and the top transaction for each user.
 This just uses the automatic paging feature of Cassandra 2 which allows us the add Transactions to a queue while doing a select * from a table.

 ## Running the demo